Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: Melonic and pseudo-melonic sectors

 \section{Melonic and pseudo-melonic sectors}

-This section address the renormalization of a TGFT model, mixing standard melons and a new interacting sector called pseudo-melonic.
-In a first time we recall some properties of renormalizable theories and consider the purely melonic sector, which has been showed to be just-renormalizable for $d=5$.
-In a second time, we define the new family that we call pseudo-melons, and show that it is power-counting renormalizable for $\phi^6$ interactions.
+This section addresses the renormalization of a TGFT model, mixing standard melons and a new interacting sector called pseudo-melonic.
+First , we recall some properties of renormalizable theories and consider the purely melonic sector, which has been shown to be just-renormalizable for $d=5$.
+Second, we define the new family that we call pseudo-melons, and show that it is power-counting renormalizable for $\phi^6$ interactions.